singhsv13/Countdown-Timer-App/README.md

 - Click the "Reset" button to reset the timer.

-- Optionally, click the "Pause" button to pause the timer.
+- Click the "Pause" button to pause the timer.

 ## Dependencies
 ```